 \section{Discussion and Conclusions}

-This work provides a characterization of excited Schr\"odinger-Poisson eigenstates, extending current knowledge of their fundamental properties, with particular emphasis on their agreement with physical expectations for galactic rotation curves.
-The analysis is based on numerically derived heuristic laws, that describe how key properties of the eigenstates scale with the excitation index $n$.
+This work provides a characterization of excited Schr\"odinger-Poisson eigenstates, extending the current knowledge of their fundamental structure.
+The analysis is based on numerically derived heuristic laws that describe how key properties of the eigenstates scale with the excitation index $n$.

 The eigenfunctions are characterized by two main components: oscillatory behavior and amplitude modulation.
 Unlike standard oscillatory functions, the nodal spacing increases with radial position, showing more pronounced growth at larger radii.
 The amplitudes decay following a power law, with deviations observed only at the last local extrema, and an exponent approaching $-1$ in the large $n$ limit.
 This description both aligns with and refines the widely used approximation $f_n(r) \sim \sin(r) r^{-1}$.
-The heuristic laws also provide insight into the extent of dark matter distributions, with a support -- approximately defined by the radial position of the last local extremum -- showing a parabolic dependence on $n$.
+The heuristic laws also provide insight into the extent of modeled matter distributions, with a support -- approximately defined by the radial position of the last local extremum -- showing a parabolic dependence on $n$.

-The resulting eigenvelocity characterization aligns well with physical expectations: the mid-range oscillatory region exhibits a linear trend with a positive slope, that approaches zero in the large $n$ limit.
-The clear dependence on $n$ displayed by the radial position and velocity of the last extremum provide natural scaling laws, through which a universal behavior emerges for the eigenvelocities.
-This universality agrees with the physical expectation of common underlying properties in dark matter distributions across different galaxies.
+The resulting eigenvelocity characterization confirms and extends the results previously derived in the literature \citep{Sin1994}.
+The mid-range oscillatory region exhibits a linear trend with a positive slope that decays with $n$ as a power law, approaching zero in the large $n$ limit.
+The clear dependence on $n$ displayed by the radial position and velocity of the last extremum provides natural scaling laws, through which a universal behavior emerges for the eigenvelocities, intrinsically characterizing the model.

-A natural extension of this study would be the direct comparison between model predictions and observational data, which, however, requires incorporating the baryonic component into the model (see \citet{Ji1994}).
-A systematic investigation of this aspect is reserved for future work.